the process of making parenting arrangements

 Couples who divorce or separate are required to make parenting arrangements for their children.
 The arrangements may be the subject of an agreement between the parents.
 However, if the parents cannot come to an agreement then either of them may apply to the court for a parenting order.

-Section 64B of the Family Law Act 1975 provides the proper subject for a parenting order but these matters may also be the terms and conditions in a parenting plan or agreement.
+Section 64B of the Family Law Act 1975 provides the proper subject for a parenting order but these matters may also be the terms and conditions of a parenting plan or agreement.
 The following are the arrangements that must be made for a child whether through a court order or an agreement:

 - Child maintenance or financial support if the child is not covered under the Child Support Assessment Act;